starvagrant/toh/toh.markdown/older_than_words.md

 "I think I left it in the apartment," responded Creed.

-Electra picked up the phone, "One guidebook at homebase.
+Electra picked up the phone, "One guidebook at home base.
 The other two freshly printed, for the elder and the younger.
 Five miles south southwest of the Old Mine Basements.
 ETA?
 Alright."
 Then Electra hung up the phone.

 "What was that all about?"
 Creed asked.